 You desperately want to find the right job, but somehow, it seems like you never find time for your job search.
 Of course, job seeking DOES take time, and especially if you’re feeling burnt out, the effort required might seem like too much.

-Here’s what I hear from clients: Work is crazy.
+Here’s what gets in the way, for many people: work is crazy.
 My parent needs help.
 I’m doing a house remodel.
 My kids take all my energy when I’m home from work.
 I travel a lot and am exhausted when I’m back.
 I just can’t bring myself to look at my laptop over the weekend.

 No doubt about it, finding time for a job search requires some creativity and extra motivation.
 And yet, the time won’t make itself or be easier “someday.”
 In order to get a new job, you need to proactively figure out how to make a job search work with your existing life.